-Posterolateral cortical screws and fibular plating was done through posterolateral approach.
+Posterolateral approach to tibial plafond gave excellent reduction and stability in all twenty patients.
+One patient was applied with external fixator spanning ankle soon after trauma due to excessive swelling and internal soft tissue injury.
+Once swelling had subsided ,internal fixation with cortical screws and fibular plating was done through posterolateral approach.
 In other five patients direct open reduction and internal fixation was performed.
-Fixation was stable in all patients with no intraarticular step in distal tibia and proper fibular length was achieved.
+Fixation was stable in all patients with no intra articular step in distal tibia and proper fibular length was achieved.
 No wound complications were seen in any of the patients and no implant prominence were seen due to adequate soft tissue coverage.
-Clinicoradiological union was seen in sixteen months in four out of sixteen patients.approach to tibial plafond gave excellent reduction and stability in all sixteen patients.
-One patient was applied with external fixator spanning ankle soon after trauma due to excessive swelling and internal soft tissue injury.
-Once swelling had subsided ,internal fixation with.
+Clinicoradiological union was seen in six months in four out of twenty patients.